 In the fall of 1975, Clinton taught a course called “Law and Society” in which he analyzed how civil and criminal law was applied to various segments of society.
 His students loved him and gave him rave reviews.

 Clinton was asked to teach about the Arkansas Criminal Code during the 1976 spring term.
 The Arkansas Bar Association had entirely rewritten the state’s Criminal Code in 1974 and 1975.
 Bill Clinton tackled the topic head-on and made the detailed new code comprehensible to his students.
 Topics ranged from victims rights to interpreting rules of evidence and the insanity defense.

 Over 25 police officers took his course, driving in from all over the state to hear this brilliant and engaging professor.

 Attorney General Jim Guy Tucker, who was leaving the post to run for Congress, had convinced Clinton to run for attorney general.
 Clinton officially filed as a candidate on April 1, 1976.
+Bill Clinton’s campaign was run out of the Clinton’s home on California Boulevard, where their dining room became the campaign’s “war room”.
 He supported a number of significant legal reform initiatives during the campaign, including work release opportunities for Arkansas prisoners, laws to compensate crime victims, the appointment of an ombudsman to settle complaints about state government, and stronger consumer and antitrust efforts.

 Clinton supported compensating crime victims for their losses, telling voters that governments, “house, clothe, and feed the convict, while we forget about the victim.
 Nothing is done to replace the property or pay the medical expenses of the innocent citizens who are victimized by criminals.”